FairMOT: On the Fairness of Detection and Re-Identification in Multiple Object Tracking: FairMOT

 \subsection{Training FairMOT}

 We jointly train the detection and re-ID branches by adding the losses (i.e., Eq.~\eqref{eq:heat}, Eq.~\eqref{eq:box} and Eq.~\eqref{eq:id}) together.
-In particular, we use the uncertainty loss proposed in \cite{kendall2018multi} to automatically balance the detection and re-ID tasks:
+In particular, we use the uncertainty loss proposed in \citep{kendall2018multi} to automatically balance the detection and re-ID tasks:

 where $w_1$ and $w_2$ are learnable parameters that balance the two tasks.
-Specifically, given an image with a few objects and their corresponding IDs, we generate ground-truth heatmaps, box offset and size maps as well as one-hot class representation of the objects.
+Specifically, given an image with a few objects and their corresponding IDs, we generate heatmaps, box offset and size maps as well as one-hot class representation of the objects.
 These are compared to the estimated measures to obtain losses to train the whole network.

-In addition to the standard training strategy presented above, we propose a weakly supervised learning method to train FairMOT on image-level object detection datasets such as COCO.
-Inspired by \cite{zhao2020distilling}, we regard each object instance in the dataset as a separate class and different transformations of the same object as instances in the same class.
-The adopted transformations include HSV augmentation, rotation, scaling, translation and shearing.
-We pre-train our model on the CrowdHuman dataset \cite{shao2018crowdhuman} and then finetune it on the MOT datasets.
-With this self supervised learning approach, we further improve the final performance.
+In addition to the standard training strategy presented above, we propose a single image training method to train \emph{FairMOT} on image-level object detection datasets such as COCO \citep{lin2014microsoft} and CrowdHuman \citep{shao2018crowdhuman}.
+Different from CenterTrack \citep{zhou2020tracking} that takes two simulated consecutive frames as input, we only take a single image as input.
+We assign each bounding box a unique identity and thus regard each object instance in the dataset as a separate class.
+We apply different transformations to the whole image including HSV augmentation, rotation, scaling, translation and shearing.
+The single image training method has significant empirical values.
+First, the pre-trained model on the CrowdHuman dataset can be directly used as a tracker and get acceptable results on MOT datasets such as MOT17 \citep{milan2016mot16}.
+This is because the CrowdHuman dataset can boost the human detection performance and also has strong domain generalization ability.
+Our training of the re-ID features further enhances the association ability of the tracker.
+Second, we can finetune it on other MOT datasets and further improve the final performance.